sefinek24/node-sharex-server/README.md

-# 📷 Sharex Node.js Server
+# 📷 ShareX Node.js Server
 This project allows for the launching of a local server, intended for hosting screenshots taken with the [Sharex](https://getsharex.com/) program.

 ## ✔️ What does it include?